 Chamomile tea increases the production of serotonin and melatonin in your body.
-Both hormones can help improve mood, alleviate stress, and relax.
+Both hormones can help improve mood and alleviate stress.
 Also rich in antioxidants, chamomile tea helps to open blood vessels to promote more efficient circulation, which helps with inflammation and alleviates minor aches and pains, including headaches.
-While the effect is not particularly strong, it’s perfect for relaxing and comfortably slipping into blissful sleep.
+While the effect is not particularly strong, it makes for a perfect tea to sip on before bed.

 Does Chamomile Tea Help with Anxiety?

 The same serotonin and melatonin production encouraged by chamomile tea for sleep also helps with anxiety.
-While the effect is not strong enough to be a substitute for medication, it will help alleviate minor day-to-day anxiety and promote relaxation.
-The effect is subtle enough that it should not impair the ability to perform regular daily activities, and can be taken at any time, including at multiple points throughout the day.
+While the effect is not strong enough to be a substitute for medication, it can help alleviate minor day-to-day anxiety and promote relaxation.

 Are There Other Health Benefits of Chamomile Tea?